Citation, DOI and article data

-Desmoid tumours (DTs) are benign, non-inflammatory fibroblastic tumours (see WHO 2002 classification of soft tissue tumours) with a tendency to local invasion and recurrence but without metastasis.
+Desmoid tumors are benign, non-inflammatory fibroblastic tumors with a tendency for local invasion and recurrence but without metastasis.

-They are rare tumours, thought to account for only ~0.03% of all neoplasms 6.
-Desmoid tumours are found in all age groups but are most frequently encountered between 20 and 40 years of age.
+They are rare tumors, thought to account for only ~0.03% of all neoplasms 6.
+Desmoid tumors are found in all age groups but are most frequently encountered between 20 and 40 years of age.
 They are seen more in women (2:1).
-They are rare lesions with an estimated incidence of 3 or 4 new cases per million population per year.
+They are rare lesions with an estimated incidence of 3.7 new cases per million population per year 1.

-- some cases have been associated with oestrogen therapy
+- some cases have been associated with pregnancy and estrogen therapy 10

-- in the case of mesenteric desmoid they are seen either sporadically or in association with familial polyposis coli syndrome (FAP): 9-18 of FAP cases may have a desmoid tumour 8.
+- in the case of mesenteric desmoid they are seen either sporadically or in association with familial polyposis coli syndrome (FAP): 9-18% of FAP cases may have a desmoid tumor 8

 Frequent locations in the abdomen are the abdominal wall, the root of the mesentery and the retroperitoneum.